PeterdeWolff/dok7-website/README.md

 This project was developed using the [Cloud9 IDE](https://c9.io), committed to git and pushed to GitHub using the built in function within cloud9.

-The site can be visited using the URL:(https://github.com/PeterdeWolff/dok7-website)
+The site can be visited using the link:(https://github.com/PeterdeWolff/dok7-website)

+At this moment the shop is not hosted at other platforms.

+## Credits

+The content of the site like photo's, video and text are provided by the owner of the shop.

 #### General information